Big Chute Marine Railway

-Big Chute Marine Railway is a patent slip at lock 44 (in the township of Georgian Bay) of the Trent-Severn Waterway in Ontario, Canada.
+Big Chute Marine Railway is a patent slip at lock 44 of the Trent-Severn Waterway in the township of Georgian Bay, Ontario, Canada.
 It works on an inclined plane to carry boats in individual cradles over a change of height of about 60 ft.
 It is the only marine railway (or canal inclined plane) of its kind in North America still in use, and is overseen by federally operated Parks Canada.
 This railway is vital for those cruising the 6,000 mi Great Loop route.

 History

 In 1914, contracts were let to have 3 locks built to connect the Severn River to Georgian Bay at Port Severn, Big Chute, and Swift Rapids.
 With the start of World War I, however, there was a shortage of manpower and resources.
-Lock 45 at Port Severn was nearing completion, so it was finished as a small, "temporary" lock.
-(It remains in use to this day.)
-The locks at Big Chute and Swift Rapids were not completed, with "temporary" marine railways being built instead.
+Lock 45 at Port Severn was nearing completion, so it was finished as a small, "temporary" lock, which has remained in use to this day.
+The locks at Big Chute and Swift Rapids were not completed, with temporary marine railways being built instead.
 The original Big Chute Marine Railway was completed in 1917, and could only carry boats up to 35 ft long, preventing navigation by large commercial vessels.
 The Swift Rapids Marine Railway was completed in 1919, using the same plans as the Big Chute railway.

 In 1921, plans were once again made to build three locks at Big Chute, to be part of a new section of canal which would take boats from Big Chute and rejoin the existing waterway downstream from the Little Chute, avoiding the fast water in the Little Chute.
 However because of the post-war recession the scheme was put on hold once more, although remains of the beginning of the dams required to maintain the water levels can still be found in the surrounding forest.
 In 1923, the original railway at Big Chute was replaced, as the size and number of boats had increased, with the second carriage being able to carry boats up to 60 ft long.
 The 1923 carriage was used up until around 2003, on days of extremely heavy traffic, or as a backup for the new carriage.
 Although the old carriage is no longer used, it remains on display.

 In the 1960s, surveys of the area were done yet again.
-The old, outdated Swift Rapids Marine Railway was replaced with a single conventional lock in 1964, and plans were made for a single lock at Big Chute.
+The Swift Rapids Marine Railway was replaced with a single conventional lock in 1964, and plans were made for a single lock at Big Chute.